16artemiy16/brickber/libs/constuctor/ui/README.md

-# shape
+# constuctor-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shape` to execute the unit tests.
+Run `nx test constuctor-ui` to execute the unit tests.